hbiede/Threes/README.md

 #### Swap - `23`

-Swaps the top two values in the stack
+Swaps the top values in the stack.
+Optionally takes a provided [line count](#immediates), which informs the command how many lines to swap (default two).

 ### Load Value